Golden Valley Railway: Sale to the Great Western Railway

-In 1894 the Directors had offered to sell the line to the GWR for £30,000; in the following year an offer of £20,000 was refused.
+In 1894 the directors had offered to sell the line to the GWR for £30,000; in the following year an offer of £20,000 was refused.
 In 1897 this was again reduced, to £10,000.
-In the 1898 session of Parliament, a Bill was entered to approve the sale, but due to technical objections it failed.
+In the 1898 session of Parliament, a bill was entered to approve the sale, but due to technical objections it failed.
 On 20 April 1898 the line was closed.

 A purchase by the GWR was agreed in December 1898 for the sum of £9,000 as well as £2,000 to the contractor Chambers in settlement of money owed to him.
-This was ratified by an Act of 1899, and was effective from 1 July 1899.
-The issued capital of the Company was £334,786.
+This was ratified by the Great Western Railway Act 1899 (62 & 63 Vict. c. clxxxvii), and was effective from 1 July 1899.
+The issued capital of the company was £334,786.
 On revenue account £57,906 was owed as arrears of debenture interest and £18,581 was owed to other creditors.

 On taking over, the Great Western Railway spent £15,000 in relaying the track and reconditioning the line in other ways, and reopened the railway on 1 May 1901.
 There were three round trips on the line as well as a short working; the GWR scrapped the locomotives and rolling stock of the Golden Valley and installed their own equipment.

 The line continued uneventfully under the GWR, and accounts appear to indicate that the operation was profitable.

 After World War I improved road services competed effectively against the railway and during World War II the decision was taken to close the passenger service; this was done on 15 December 1941.

 A Ministry of Supply depot was opened at Elm Park, between Pontrilas and Abbeydore, about the same time.

 The Hay extension beyond Dorstone was closed completely on 1 January 1950; this was followed by total closure between Abbeydore and Dorstone, which closed on 2 February 1953.
 The Pontrilas to Abbeydore section closed on 3 June 1957.